While Pan Am Railways (reporting marks, PAR) is a relatively new Class II, regional railroad created in 2006.

 other general merchandise.

-years.
+Additionally, Pan Am Railways has become rather railfan friendly in the past few years.
 In 2011 they debuted a GP9 in the original Boston & Maine "Minute Man" livery of dark maroon with gold pinstripes.

 They have also released another GP9 in the Maine Central's classic green and yellow "Pine Tree Route" livery.
 So, if you are out railfanning the railroad be on the lookout

 for these units!